jessevig/bertviz/README.md

 #### Filtering layers

-In order to improve the responsiveness of the tool when visualizing larger models or inputs, you may wish to filter the attention to a subset of layers by setting the `include_layers` parameter, which specifies which layers to include in the visualization.
-This option is supported by the head view and model view currently.
+To improve the responsiveness of the tool when visualizing larger models or inputs, you may set the `include_layers` parameter to restrict the visualization to a subset of layers (zero-indexed).
+This option is available in the head view and model view.

-**Example:** Render model view with only layers 5 and 6 (zero-indexed) displayed:
+**Example:** Render model view with only layers 5 and 6 displayed:
 ```
 model_view(attention, tokens, include_layers=[5, 6])
 ```

-Additionally, the model view accepts an `include_heads` parameter, which specifies which heads to include in the visualization.
-This may be set in combination with `include_layers` to display an even smaller subset of attention heads.
+For the model view, you may also restrict the visualization to a subset of attention heads (zero-indexed) by setting the `include_heads` parameter.

 #### Dark / light mode